CrazyTapok-bit/tgWebValid-docs/src/en/docs/validator/login-widget.md

 :::warning
 Be sure to use `try/catch` if you plan to handle exceptions :wink:

 If exceptions are enabled, you will get a [ValidationException] exception after a validation failure(../exception/validation.md).
-Otherwise, `false' will be returned.
+Otherwise, `false` will be returned.
 :::